Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 In the previous section, we developed and applied a naive rectangular filter.
 We used the word “rectangular” to indicate the rectangular shape of the [filter](#fig:4)<span class="sup">fig<img src="imgs/6-4.png"></span> in the frequency domain.
 Although well-behaved in the frequency domain, the naive rectangular filter produces undesired effects in the time domain; namely, the filter’s sharp transitions in the frequency domain produce wide-ranging effects in the time domain.
 These long-range temporal effects are an unwanted feature of the filter.
 To reduce these effects, we propose an alternative filter that softens the sharp transitions in the frequency domain and makes these transitions more gradual.
 The idea is simple: replace the rectangular function in the original naive filter with a different, smoother function.
 In what follows we implement many of same procedures employed in the previous section and interpret how these changes affect the filtered EEG data.

 Let’s begin our filter design in the frequency domain.
 Our goal is to eliminate the 60 Hz component (i.e., the electrical noise) from the EEG signal without introducing long-lasting temporal effects.
-To do so, instead of the naive rectangular function employed in our first filter, we’ll use a smooth Hanning function (first introduced in our computations of the spectrum in [chapter 4](../04)).
+To do so, instead of the naive rectangular function employed in our first filter, we’ll use a smooth Hanning function (first introduced in our computations of the spectrum in [notebook 4](../04)).
 First, we need to load the data and identify the indices corresponding to &plusmn;60 Hz, and then apply a Hanning window centered at each of these indices.
 Some of the following commands are redundant with commands we used previously, but they are repeated here for completeness.

 ```{code-cell} ipython3
 data = loadmat('EEG-1.mat')  # Load,